realag/openweathermap-plugin/README.md

-[OWMshowBasicMap] //show the current map [OWMshowFiveDayForecast] //show the 5-day forecast [OWMshowFourteenDayForecast] //show the 14-day forecast [OWMinitScript useGeoIP='true' searchBox='.owm-city-search-term'] //run the init script
+[OWMshowBasicMap] //show the current map [OWMshowFiveDayForecast] //show the 5-day forecast [OWMshowFourteenDayForecast] //show the 14-day forecast [OWMinitScript usegeoip='true' searchbox='.owm-city-search-term'] //run the init script

 OWMinitScript is required or the script will never run.
 The function/shortcode can be called with parameters or with out.